Master of Public Administration

 Economics and benefit-cost analysis of public projects, focusing on consumer demand and cost estimation.

-ECON 417 Finance
+ECON 417 FIN

 Public Finance